Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2024, the Ministry of Natural Resources and Environment will strengthen its direction, establish inspection teams, review, resolve, and remove difficulties and obstacles related to projects that are slow to put land into use or do not put land into use nationwide.

-Then, in 2021, the Ministry of Natural Resources and Environment issued Official Dispatch No. 7352/BTNMT-TCĐĐ requesting localities to review and report data on projects that are slow to put into use or slow to put into use (still have unresolved problems).
-The results show that nationwide, there are still more than 1,250 projects that have not put into use or are slow to put into use (still have unresolved problems).
+Then, in 2021, the Ministry of Natural Resources and Environment issued Official Dispatch No. 7352/BTNMT-TCĐĐ requesting localities to review and report data on slow-moving projects with unresolved problems.
+The results showed that nationwide, there were more than 1,250 projects that did not put land into use or were slow to put land into use (with unresolved problems).

-Explaining the cause of this situation, the Land Department said that it was due to the weak capacity of investors (not enough financial capacity and other resources to implement the project); the purpose of investors is to request projects to occupy land for speculation and wait for price increases, transfer projects (using the excuse of requesting planning adjustments, adjusting projects many times leading to prolonging the project implementation progress).
-Compliance with land law, investment law, construction law and other related laws has not been complete and timely, there are still violations; there has not been active coordination to remove obstacles in site clearance work.
+Explaining the cause of this situation, the Land Department said that it was due to the weak capacity of investors (not enough financial capacity and other resources to implement the project); the purpose of investors is to request projects to occupy land for speculation, waiting for price increases, transferring projects (using the excuse of requesting planning adjustments, adjusting projects many times, leading to prolonging the project implementation progress).
+The compliance with land law, investment law, construction law and other related laws has not been complete and timely, there are still violations; there has not been active coordination to remove obstacles in site clearance work.
 Many projects are still entangled in disputes and complaints that have not been resolved completely.

-On the part of local State management agencies, the appraisal, approval and adjustment of investment projects are not strict, leading to the allocation and lease of land to investors who are not capable of implementing the project or for the purpose of requesting a project to occupy land for speculation, waiting for price increases, or transferring the project.
-During the handling process, they allow the adjustment of planning and the adjustment of investment project progress many times (implemented according to the Investment Law, Construction Law...) so that investors can avoid and prolong the violation of slow progress in land use.
+On the part of local State management agencies, the appraisal, approval and adjustment of investment projects are not strict, leading to the allocation and lease of land to investors who do not have the capacity to implement the project or for the purpose of requesting a project to occupy land for speculation, waiting for price increase, or transferring the project.
+During the handling process, they allow to adjust the planning and adjust the progress of investment projects many times (implemented according to the Investment Law, Construction Law...) so that investors can avoid and prolong the violation of slow progress in land use.

-Regarding legal policies, the Department of Land believes that the provisions of the law on investment, land, construction, etc. are still overlapping and inadequate, causing difficulties in implementing investment projects.
-The provisions on adjusting, extending investment projects, terminating investment projects according to the Investment Law and the provisions on handling projects that do not put land into use or are slow to put land into use according to the Land Law are still unclear, inconsistent, and difficult to handle.
+Regarding legal policies, the Department of Land believes that the provisions of the law on investment, land, construction... are still overlapping and inadequate, causing difficulties in implementing investment projects.
+The provisions on adjusting, extending investment projects, terminating investment projects according to the Investment Law and the provisions on handling projects that do not put land into use or are slow to put land into use according to the Land Law still have unclear, inconsistent points, leading to difficulties in handling.

 In addition, the implementation of regulations on planning adjustment, construction investment project appraisal, construction licensing... in many localities has not yet complied with regulations, resulting in many complicated procedures, leading to prolonged construction investment time.

-To resolve this situation, the Department of Land said that in the coming time, it will complete legal policies, focusing on amending and supplementing the provisions of the Land Law on handling projects that do not put land into use or are slow to put land into use to ensure consistency between the Construction, Investment, and Land Laws.
+To resolve this situation, the Department of Land said that in the coming time, it will complete legal policies, focusing on amending and supplementing the provisions of the Land Law on handling projects that do not put land into use or are slow to put land into use to ensure consistency between the Laws on Construction, Investment, and Land.

 In addition, develop a Government Decree detailing the handling of projects that do not put land into use, are slow to put land into use, and have their investment terminated to ensure that problems are basically resolved.